 William Carruthers, who was the first of Dormont line, recieved from his father a charter of the lands in 1552.
 His eldest son Chirstopher, married Margaret Johnstone and became on the death of his father, 2nd of Dormont.
 It is recorded that he favoured the Johnstone cause against the Maxwells.
 Both Christopher and his brother Hobie are specifically mentioned in a Respite (a reprieve) issued on Christmas Eve 1594, to Sir James Johnstone and eight score others, regarding the murder of John, Lord Maxwell, March Warden in 1593 by James VI.

+The House of Holmains, being the senior house of Carruthers, took on the mantle of the Chiefship of Carruthers after the demose of the House of Mouswald.
 As previously mentioned, George Carruthers of Holmains was a great supporter of Maxwell, although there is no evidence that Holmains fought beside him at Dryfe Sands.
 Interestingly, George was listed in the Roll of Lundit Men in 1590 and was ordered; to find sureties for all the lawlessness done by those members of the family (Carruthers) for whom he was responsible.